-In the event of a power failure, and assuming the optional backup power supply is included, DNOS maintains the state of the system at the time of the failure.
-When power is reapplied, the operation continues at the point where the power failure occurred.
+Should a power failure occur, DNOS maintains the state of the system at the time of the failure, if the optional software and backup power supply have been added to your system.
+When full power resumes, the operation will continue from the point at which the power failure occurred.